Equilibria in Network Constrained Markets with System Operator: Price differences, link saturation, and non-negativity of the demand

+which implies that we can find $\eps^*>0$ such that thus contradicting assumption \eqref{current-BR}.
+This shows that also in this case there must exist a link $j$ in $\mc L$ such that either \eqref{eq:pricederiv-1} or \eqref{eq:pricederiv-2} hold true, thus completing the proof. } \end{proof} \tcb{Theorem \ref{lemma2} states that, when the system operator is playing a best response, if the prices differ across the endpoints of a link $k$, then there exists a link $j$ such that $H_{jk}\ne0$ and the physical flow $f_j$ saturates, i.e., one capacity constraint binds as in \eqref{eq:pricederiv-1} or \eqref{eq:pricederiv-2}. }

+\tcb{Clearly, in the special case when $H=I$ is the identity matrix, the only link $j$ such that $H_{jk}\ne0$ is link $k$ itself (with $H_{kk}=1$), so that Theorem \ref{lemma2} implies that every link $k$ across which there is a price difference is saturated in the direction from the market with the lower price to the market with larger price.
+This is consistent, e.g., with what was observed at the Nash equilibrium in Example \ref{example:basic}.}

-Theorem \ref{th2} can be used to prove the existence of critical cuts with mono-directional saturated flow, as stated below.
+\tcb{ In fact in the special case when $H=I$, }Theorem \ref{lemma2} implies the existence of critical cuts with mono-directional saturated flow, as stated below.
 For a subset of markets $\mc U\subseteq\mc M$ define the in- and out-boundaries (c.f.~Figure \ref{fig2})